CHARTER BOOKING DEFINITIONS

 - Modern Sailing sailboats are a smoke-free zone everywhere onboard.

 - Red wine is barred on boats as it stains decks and interiors.

 The company policies and procedures regarding the use of the vessels charted through Modern Sailing School & Club are for the protection of the members, owners, and MSC.
 These policies and procedures must be adhered to strictly.
 The Skipper hereby acknowledges and agrees that he or she is familiar with and covenants to comply with said policies and procedures.
 As further consideration for the charter of the vessel pursuant to this Charter Agreement, the undersigned agrees that in the event that he or she willfully fails to comply with the policies and procedures regarding the use of the chartered vessel, he or she shall be solely responsible for any and all damages that result from said failure and further does hereby expressly waive and forfeit coverage under any insurance policy providing coverage to MSC individually or jointly with the Skipper.

 SKIPPER RESPONSIBILITIES CHECKLIST

-Review the responsibilities of the captain and inform your crew about the list below.
-As a bareboat charterer, I understand that I'm in control and command of this vessel, regardless of who I've hired to help with local knowledge, navigation and crewing.
+As a bareboat charterer and Skipper, I understand that I am in control and command of this vessel, regardless of who I've hired to help with local knowledge, navigation and crewing.
 It is also my responsibility to review and operate all vessels in accordance with current safe boating laws.

 YOU ARE RESPONSIBLE FOR THESE ITEMS BEFORE YOU LEAVE THE DOCK

 - Check the boat like a rental car.
-(Report any damage before you leave the dock)
+Report pre-existing damage before leaving the dock.
+Make sure to move the fenders and include descriptions in your form.

 - Instruct crew on location of all safety equipment, including fire extinguishers, life jackets, flotation devices, horn, and radio.
 (Channel 16 is for Emergencies and Coast Guard Help)

 - Determine if your crew can swim.
 Encourage the use of life jackets.
-Children must wear life jackets.
+Children are required to wear life jackets.
+We have children’s life jackets available in the office.

 - Appoint someone to be second in command in case something happens to the skipper.

-- Secure all hatches and windows before you begin to sail.
-Coil the shore power cord.
+- Secure all hatches and windows before leaving the dock.